 Asbestos Profile: Canada

-Faced with increasing competition from former Soviet Republics, Brazil and Zimbabwe, the Canadian asbestos industry is only just surviving, increasingly dependent on cash injections from federal and provincial governments [Asbestos Mines Faces Bankruptcy and Breaking Canada's Asbestos Addiction].
-Working hand in glove with the Chrysotile Institute, the mouthpiece for the asbestos lobby, Canadian civil servants and agencies promote the export of chrysotile by providing hard cash and soft support such as the use of Canadian embassies to host asbestos industry marketing events [Canada's Asbestos Shame].
-The consequences of Canada’s asbestos exports to developing countries are predictable; using this acknowledged carcinogenic substance in conditions which belie belief has caused and is continuing to cause untold hardship to many populations [Canada’s Ugly Secret].
+Faced with increasing competition from former Soviet Republics, Brazil and Zimbabwe, the Canadian asbestos industry became increasingly dependent on cash injections from federal and provincial governments [Asbestos Mines Faces Bankruptcy and Breaking Canada's Asbestos Addiction].
+Working hand in glove with the Chrysotile Institute, the mouthpiece for the asbestos lobby [The Rise and Fall of the Chrysotile Institute], Canadian civil servants and agencies promoted the export of chrysotile by providing hard cash and soft support such as the use of Canadian embassies to host asbestos industry marketing events [Canada's Asbestos Shame].
+The consequences of Canada’s asbestos exports to developing countries were predictable; using this acknowledged carcinogenic substance in conditions which belie belief has caused and is continuing to cause untold hardship to many populations [Canada’s Ugly Secret].

-A national epidemic of asbestos-related disease has been long denied by official sources which say that asbestos can be used safely under "controlled conditions" [Canada's Asbestos Legacy – At Home and Abroad, Canadian Asbestos: The Naked Truth, General Motors St. Catharines Cancer Cluster].
-And yet, Canada exports in excess of 90% of the asbestos it produces as trade unions and consumers will not work with or buy asbestos products.
-Unfortunately, the cost to the Canadian population of occupational and environmental asbestos exposure has been high; the levels of asbestos cancer and respiratory disease in Quebec, the location of Canada's remaining chrysotile mines, are amongst the highest in the world [Asbestos Kills Canadians Too!].
+A national epidemic of asbestos-related disease has been long denied by official sources which say that asbestos can be used safely under "controlled conditions" [Canada's Asbestos Legacy At Home and Abroad, Canadian Asbestos: The Naked Truth, General Motors St. Catharines Cancer Cluster].
+In contrast to industry’s propaganda, Quebec epidemiologists and other Canadian researchers documented the deadly consequences of hazardous exposures to workers and members of the public [Quebec Asbestos Record Further Reason Not to Export to Developing Nations].
+And yet, Canada exported in excess of 90% of the asbestos it produced as trade unions and consumers would not work with or buy asbestos products.
+Unfortunately, the cost to the Canadian population of occupational and environmental asbestos exposure has been high; the levels of asbestos cancer and respiratory disease in Quebec, the location of Canada's remaining chrysotile mines, are amongst the highest in the world [Asbestos Kills Canadians Too!, Quebec Asbestos Record Further Reason Not to Export to Developing Nations].

 In 2003, Ban Asbestos Canada, the country's first asbestos victims' group, added its voice to calls from groups representing labor including the Canadian Autoworkers, the Canadian Union of Public Employees and the Canadian Association of University Teachers, for a reversal of the Government's pro-asbestos policy [see: BAC website].
 In July 2007, the Canadian Cancer Society issued a statement condemning the continued mining, export and use of asbestos.
-Throughout 2008 and 2009, home-grown opposition to the Canadian Government's support for the chrysotile industry grew in leaps and bounds [see: Asbestos Uproar in Canada, Canadian Political Leaders Face Increased Heat on Asbestos Issue].
+From 2008 home-grown opposition to the Canadian Government's support for the chrysotile industry grew in leaps and bounds [see: Asbestos Uproar in Canada, Canadian Political Leaders Face Increased Heat on Asbestos Issue, Pressure Builds in Canada to Outlaw Asbestos, Taking a Stand: Asbestos Widow vs. Canadian Government!, Quebec Condemns Killer Industry].
+In 2010, delegates from the Asian Solidarity Delegation to Canada journeyed to Quebec, Ottawa and Montreal to appeal directly to Canadian citizens to end Canadian asbestos exports to Asia.
+[Asian Solidarity Delegation to Quebec, Canada].

 _______